-UK Regulator Accused Of Playing Politics Over ‘Perverse’ Price Controls
+UK Regulator Accused of Playing Politics Over ‘Perverse’ Price Controls

 “The evidence makes clear that networks can attract investment at much lower rates of return,” an Ofgem spokesperson told GTM by email.
 “Given the uncertainties of the current economic climate and beyond, our stable, predictable and transparent regulatory regime makes British network companies an extremely attractive proposition for investors around the world.”

-“There is strong evidence that investment continues without difficulty for similar returns to our proposals in the regulated UK water sector,” the spokesperson added.
+“There is strong evidence that investment continues without difficulty for similar returns to our proposals in the regulated U.K. water sector,” the spokesperson added.

 But the grid operators disagree.
-Nicola Shaw, chair of National Grid’s electricity transmission business, signed a letter saying: “The impacts of these proposals are to create unnecessary delay and uncertainty to the delivery of projects supporting net-zero, perverse incentives to delay low carbon connections and avoidable regulatory burden and transaction costs."
+Nicola Shaw, chair of National Grid’s electricity transmission business, signed a letter saying: “The impacts of these proposals are to create unnecessary delay and uncertainty to the delivery of projects supporting net-zero [carbon], perverse incentives to delay low carbon connections and avoidable regulatory burden and transaction costs."

 “These consequences manifest as a material depletion in the ability to avoid power cuts in serious weather events, regional impacts associated with specific rejected investments, and higher costs in the future,” Shaw added in the letter to Ofgem, stating the company's position.